isovalent/ebpf-docs/docs/linux/concepts/af_xdp.md

 This flag enables you to bind multiple sockets to the same UMEM.
 It works on the same queue id, between queue ids and between network devices.
 In this mode, each socket has their own RX and TX rings as usual, but you are going to have one or more FILL and COMPLETION ring pairs.
 You have to create one of these pairs per unique netdev and queue id tuple that you bind to.

-Starting with the case were we would like to share a UMEM between sockets bound to the same netdev and queue id.
+Starting with the case where we would like to share a UMEM between sockets bound to the same netdev and queue id.
 The UMEM (tied to the first socket created) will only have a single FILL ring and a single COMPLETION ring as there is only on unique netdev,queue_id tuple that we have bound to.
 To use this mode, create the first socket and bind it in the normal way.
 Create a second socket and create an RX and a TX ring, or at least one of them, but no FILL or COMPLETION rings as the ones from the first socket will be used.
-In the bind call, set he `XDP_SHARED_UMEM` option and provide the initial socket’s file descriptor in the `sxdp_shared_umem_fd` field.
+In the bind call, set the `XDP_SHARED_UMEM` option and provide the initial socket’s file descriptor in the `sxdp_shared_umem_fd` field.
 You can attach an arbitrary number of extra sockets this way.

 In the non-shared situation, the packet must be redirected to a socket bound to the same queue id.
 However, when all queues share the same UMEM, the XDP program has the freedom to pick which socket to use.
 This capability allows for custom RPS.
 A simple round-robin example of distributing packets is shown below: